 IT managers must drive business change 'from the inside out'

-over 1 year ago 1 Comment
+almost 2 years ago 1 Comment

 The management consultancy PwC has argued that top-performing organisations show greater mastery in how they leverage digital technologies by the way they embrace consumerisation, the Cloud and social media.